awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetContentModeration.md

 Type: String

  ** [NextToken](#API_GetContentModeration_ResponseSyntax) **   <a name="rekognition-GetContentModeration-response-NextToken"></a>
-If the response is truncated, Amazon Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of moderation labels\.
+If the response is truncated, Amazon Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of unsafe content labels\.
 Type: String
 Length Constraints: Maximum length of 255\.